 This prospectus relates to shares of our common stock that may be offered and sold from time to time by the selling stockholders.
 We will not receive any proceeds from the sale of shares of common stock in this offering.
 However, we will receive the sale price of any common stock we sell to the selling stockholders upon exercise of the warrants.
 We expect to use the proceeds received from the exercise of the warrants, if any, for general working capital purposes.
-However, AJW Partners, LLC, AJW Qualified Partners, LLC, AJW Offshore, Ltd., and New Millennium Partners II, LLC will be entitled to exercise up to 18,333,334 warrants on a cashless basis if the shares of common stock underlying the warrants are not then registered pursuant to an effective registration statement.
+However, AJW Partners, LLC, AJW Qualified Partners, LLC, AJW Offshore, Ltd., and New Millennium Partners II, LLC will be entitled to exercise up to 4,500,000 warrants on a cashless basis if the shares of common stock underlying the warrants are not then registered pursuant to an effective registration statement.
 In the event that AJW Partners, LLC, AJW Qualified Partners, LLC, AJW Offshore, Ltd., or New Millennium Partners II, LLC exercise the warrants on a cashless basis, then we will not receive any proceeds from the exercise of those warrants.
-In addition, we have received gross proceeds \$600,000 from the sale of the secured convertible notes and the investors are obligated to provide us with an additional \$900,000; \$500,000 within five days of the filing of this registration statement, and \$400,000 within five days of this prospectus being declared effective.
-The proceeds received from the sale of the secured convertible notes will be used for business development purposes, working capital needs, pre-payment of interest, payment of consulting and legal fees and purchasing inventory.
+In addition, we have received gross proceeds \$500,000 from the sale of the secured convertible notes and the investors are obligated to provide us with an additional \$1,000,000; \$500,000 within five days of the filing of this registration statement, and \$500,000 within five days of this prospectus being declared effective.
+The proceeds received from the sale of the secured form the sale of the sale of the sale of the secure of convertible notes will be used for business development purposes, working capital needs, pre-payment of interest, payment of consulting and legal fees and purchasing inventory.